 For example, a distracted walker is hit by a car in Mcallen.
 The accident does not happen at a crosswalk.
 The pedestrian files a claim for $10,000 in damages.
 However, the driver’s insurer makes a convincing case that the pedestrian didn’t take enough care when crossing the road and was partly to blame for the accident.
 Eyewitnesses confirm that the pedestrian was listening to music at the time.
 The case goes to court and the judge determines that the pedestrian was 30% at fault and the driver was 70% at fault.
 The amount of compensation is calculated at $7,000 i.e. the plaintiff loses 30% of the amount claimed because of the fault apportioned.

 Distracted walkers may even become defendants in a reverse personal injury scenario.
 For example, a pedestrian suddenly crosses a road while busy attending to his cell phone.
 A driver attempts to miss the pedestrian but crashes into a barrier instead.
 Because the driver is injured and her car is damaged, she has the right to sue the pedestrian (who remained uninjured) for economic and uneconomic damages.
 Whether the pedestrian is actually capable of paying compensation is another matter, as it is not compulsory to have insurance when walking.

-Contact a Skilled McAllen Attorney Today
+Contact a Skilled McAllen Personal Injury Attorney Today

 Distracted driving and distracted walking accidents can become complicated.
 If you have been involved in any such accident and were injured, you should contact McAllen pedestrian accident attorney at Patino Law Firm for advice on pursuing legal action against whoever was to blame.
-You can contact a personal injury lawyer at the office of Injury Lawyer San Antonio at 210-646-9100.
+You can contact a personal injury lawyer at the office of Injury Lawyer McAllen at 210-646-9100.

 Patino Law Firm